-WARNING: Repeated

-resets can freeze and rupture heat exchangers, ruining the unit and voiding the warranty.
+WARNING: Repeated resets can freeze and rupture heat exchangers, ruining the unit and voiding the warranty.
 The source of the alarm should be determined before resetting the unit if possible or during operation after a reset.

-View-->Alarms, Limits and Faults (ALARMS LIST Tab):
+View-->Alarms, Limits and Faults (ALARMS LIST Tab)

-This tab show a history of alarms that have occurred since the PC APP was connected to the control board.
-This list will be lost when the PC APP is disconnected.
+This tab show a history of alarms that have occurred while the PC App is connected, since it was last cleared.